Hakamate/Hakamate/README.md

 ### 🤔 About me 🤔
 As a technophile, I'm passionate about solution development, starting from scratch to customers needs.
 I also like managing a project and talk with customers to support them.
-That's why I want to be a Product Owner / Scrum Master (or CEO).
-Besides that, I want to manage my own entreprise to deliver IT services and create solutions to make world easier.
+That's why I want to be a Product Manager / Project Manager.
+Besides that, I want to create tools to make world easier.
 I like to imagine things and create solutions to answer some needs.

-I'm also training in marketing, because product without branding and visibility can't work, and i love starting from an idea, going through the creation of it, before being able to make it growing.
+I'm also training in marketing, because product without branding and visibility can't work, and I love starting from an idea, going through the creation of it, before being able to make it growing.

 </p>